Lacecap Describes the Lacy Flower Structure on Several Hydrangeas

 As breeders are developing new plants, they seem to be turning their attention to the lacecaps hydrangeas - finally!

-An new lacecap hydrangea with hot pink flower heads is turning human heads.
+A new lacecap hydrangea with hot pink flower heads is turning human heads (not just getting the attention of insects).
 It's called Cherry Explosion and that's a great name for it.
 It will radiate color in your garden.
 A neat thing about this new one is that it seems to hold the dark pink very well in different pH levels.
-We have seen it purple once, it what was likely a highly acidic soil.
+We have seen it purple once, but have not yet seen it in the blue iteration.
 When purple, it was also color saturated and quite compelling (follow a link to see a pic of the purple).